klyntonhjr/node.docker-helloworld/Readme.md

     docker run -p 8080:3000 -d node-helloworld

-This will expose the server on http://localhost:8080.
+This will expose the application on http://localhost:8080.